kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 ## Analysis
 ### Computational Methods

 I first began processing each language using `nltk` for **word tokenization** and **sentence tokenization**.
 This worked effectively for English however fell short in other languages as `nltk` is not specifically designed for multilingual processing.
 This error was captured in word tokenization of the [mandarin.100k](#mandarin).

 As you can see in the [`pandas` dataframe](https://nbviewer.org/github/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/UN_Data_Analysis.ipynb#DataFrame-Construction), the **Word_Tokens** column shows the `nltk` word tokenization of each UN language.
 The last row of the column shows '1994年5月17日安全理事会第3377次会' ("Security Council of May 17, 1994") being treated by `nltk` as one token.
 The proper way to tokenize this would have been ["1994年", "5月", "17日", "安全", "理事会"].

+After researching other ways to process a multilingual parallel corpus, Na-Rae suggested the use of `SpaCy`. `SpaCy` supports the use of over 64 langauges, however the difference between this and `nltk` is that it allows for linguistically-motivated tokenization, named entity recognition, part-of-speech tagging, dependency parsing, and sentence segmentation.
+It is a super power processor.

+I then created a new Juypter notebook file for processing labeled ['DataProcessing.ipynb`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb)

 ### Linguistic Analysis